Adjust Page Settings For Your Optimal Viewing

 Focused ABA Treatment

-• Children in TAP receive an average of 30 hours of therapy per month.
+• Children receive an average of 30 hours of therapy each month.

-• Families are critical team members.
-Parents / Caregivers are required to participate in 2 hours of parent training sessions per month.
+• Parents/Caregivers participate in 2 hours of training each month.

 Service Cost

-• If a family has third party insurance coverage that accepts Tri-County’s ABA services, the insurance will be billed first.
+Families pay a monthly cost based on a financial assessment.
+If the family has insurance that covers ABA therapy, the insurance will be billed first.

 Individual Skills and Socialization (ISS)